Bludidi/Ruby-capstone-proj/README.md

 - [❓ FAQ (OPTIONAL)](#faq)
 - [📝 License](#license)

-# 📖 CATALOG_OF_THINGS <a name="about-project"></a>
+# 📖 CATALOG_OF_MY_THINGS <a name="about-project"></a>

-**Catalog of things ** is a console application that will help you to keep a record of different types of things you own: books, music albums, movies, and games.
+**Catalog of my things ** is a console application that will help you to keep a record of different types of things you own: books, music albums, movies, and games.

 ## 🛠 Built With <a name="built-with"></a>